(a) The definitions in this subdivision apply to this section.

 The office shall identify information technology services with broad public impact and advanced development requirements.
 Those services shall assist in the development of and utilization of core services to the greatest extent possible where appropriate, cost-effective, and technically feasible.
 This includes, but is not limited to, higher education, statewide online library, economic and community development, and K-12 educational technology services.
 North Star shall participate in electronic commerce research and development initiatives with the University of Minnesota and other partners.
 The statewide online library service shall consult, collaborate, and work with North Star to ensure development of proposals for advanced government information locator and electronic depository and archive systems.

-(a) The office may enter into a contract with a private entity to manage, maintain, support, and expand North Star and online government information services to citizens and businesses.
+(a) The department may enter into a contract with a private entity to manage, maintain, support, and expand North Star and online government information services to citizens and businesses.

 (b) A contract established under paragraph (a) may provide for compensation of the private entity through a fee established under paragraph (c).

-(c) The office, subject to the approval of the agency or office responsible for the data or services involved in the transaction, may charge and may authorize a private entity that enters into a contract under paragraph (a) to charge a convenience fee for users of North Star and online government information services up to a total of $2 per transaction, provided that no fee shall be charged for viewing or inspecting data.
-The office shall consider the recommendation of the E-Government Advisory Council under section 16E.071 in setting the convenience fee.
+(c) The department, subject to the approval of the agency or department responsible for the data or services involved in the transaction, may charge and may authorize a private entity that enters into a contract under paragraph (a) to charge a convenience fee for users of North Star and online government information services up to a total of $2 per transaction, provided that no fee shall be charged for viewing or inspecting data.
 A fee established under this paragraph is in addition to any fees or surcharges authorized under other law.

 Official Publication of the State of Minnesota